TappNetwork/laravel-multi-mail/README.md

 - `ElfSundae\Multimail\SwiftMailerManager`

     The `SwiftMailerManager` singleton manages all Swift Mailer instances and their corresponding Swift Transport instances for the `Mailer`, it creates, caches, resets or destroys them.
-A Swift Mailer instance is identified by the driver name of its transporter, such as `smtp`, `mailgun`, etc. You may access the manager via `Mail::getSwiftMailerManager()`, `app('swift.manager')`, `SwiftMailerManager` type-hint or dependency injection.
+Each Swift Mailer instance is identified by the driver name of its transporter, such as `smtp`, `mailgun`, etc. You may access the manager via `Mail::getSwiftMailerManager()`, `app('swift.manager')`, `SwiftMailerManager` type-hint or dependency injection.

 - `ElfSundae\Multimail\SwiftMessageHelper`